 This stop-start vintage suffered inevitably by comparison with 2005, although it produced some well-made wines which looked even better in comparison with the 2007s.
 Drought and high temperatures were the dominant characteristics until the end of July but August was unusually cool and wet and harvest was interrupted by rain.
 Pauillac and Pomerol seemed to perform best in a year that can taste pretty crisp.

-Textbook perfection in all respects other than price.
+Textbook perfection during the growing season in all respects other than price.
 Best kept for many a year.
-Quite marked tannins.
+Quite marked tannins are too marked in some wines, notably the more modernistic St-Émilions, in which the then-prevailing fashion for extraction was taken to the limit.

 The last affordable vintage?
 Large, late crop needed meticulous summer supervision.
 Grapes were often picked in the rain but healthy at the top end.
 Not massive but the best really are that rare breed, classic claret.
 Best on the left bank where sappy tannins suggest they might be ready to enjoy from 2010.